MZeit/SendSMSInvites/README.md

 ### Installation

 In order to install this plugin:
-1. Download the php file and save it locally
+1. Download the `php files` as well as the `config.xml` and save it locally
-2. Purchase credit from a SMS Gateway and edit the pluginConfig.php file with the credentials.
+2. Purchase credit from a SMS Gateway and edit the `pluginConfig.php` file with the credentials.
 3. Create a folder in the directory plugins located at your Limesurvey server, the folder created has to have the same name as the plugin.
-4. Place the php file in the folder created.
+4. Place the `php files` as weel as the `config.xml` in the folder created.
 5. After refreshing the admin page, activate the plugin from Configuration -> Plugin Manager Panel.
 6. Optional Step, if you wish to shorten the survey URL in the SMS, uncomment the lines 86 - 102.
 Then, create an account at a service that shortens URLs (like Bitly, ...) and change the code accordingly to set it up.